HbA1c Tests and T1D: The Good, The Bad and the Ugly

 As all T1Ds know, keeping glucose values tight (at any range) is hard.
 That’s what the DCCT showed—that tighter glycemic ranges resulted in fewer complications.
 Because these tighter-controlled people also had lower A1c values, people assumed that it was the “lower A1c values” that did the track, so they prescribed “more insulin.”
 That was the wrong take-away lesson.
 Instead, it should have been “more intelligent insulin regimens.”
 Big difference.

 Reducing glycemic variability requires significant self-discipline, and that’s the hardest part of self-management.
-If you can reduce the SD value, chances are almost assured that your average glucose levels will also be lower, just as the DCCT showed.
-But again, not too low!
+If you can reduce the CV% value, chances are almost assured that your average glucose levels will also be lower, just as the DCCT showed.

-As the saying goes, “If it were easy, everyone would do it.”
 For now, understand that adequate measuring tools and techniques is the only way to design good T1D management protocols, and A1c levels is not a good way to do it.

 Think about that whilst you contemplate how much insulin you take.